mohamedyd/awesome_resources/README.md

 ## Courses

+* [Applied Machine Learning (Cornell Tech CS 5787, Fall 2020)](https://www.youtube.com/playlist?list=PL2UML_KCiC0UlY7iCQDSiGDMovaupqc83): Starting from the very basics, the course covers all of the most important ML algorithms and how to apply them in practice.
+The slides are also Jupyter notebooks with programmatically generated figures (GitHub)[https://github.com/kuleshov/cornell-cs5785-2020-applied-ml].

 * [Neural networks for NLP (CMU CS 11-747, Spring 2021), Carnegie Mellon University](https://www.phontron.com/class/nn4nlp2021/schedule.html):  It covers major topics in neural networks modeling and training
 	- Language modeling and training tricks
 	- Neural networks building